Venafi/cert-manager-venafi-demo/README.md

 11. For useful diagnostic commands run: `make diag`

 # Credentials
-Cloud api key and TPP password are stored in kubernetes secrets (https://kubernetes.io/docs/concepts/configuration/secret/).
+Cloud api key and Venafi Platform password are stored in kubernetes secrets (https://kubernetes.io/docs/concepts/configuration/secret/).
 In production you can setup RBAC policies to protect it (https://kubernetes.io/docs/concepts/configuration/secret/#best-practices).
 You can update credentials secrets with 3 ways: